World-line instantons and the Schwinger effect as a WKB exact path integral: Semiclassical evaluation of the world-line path integral

 into the measure.

 We are now prepared to do the Gaussian integral.
 The integration of the variables

 gives the measure factor

 where the factor if $i$ arises from the fact that the determinant is negative, and the plus or minus reflects the fact that there is a choice of sign when the square root is taken.
+(The mode with a negative eigenvalue is called a ``tachyon''.)

 Then, we can integrate over all of the other modes.
 The result is the infinite product

 In the above formula and in the following, we define infinite products using zeta function regularization.
 Some of the conventions and the zeta functions that are needed are reviewed in Appendix A.